visgl/react-map-gl/docs/components/static-map.md

 There are known issues with style diffing.
 As stopgap, use this option to prevent style diffing.

+##### `reuseMaps` {Bool} - default: `false`
+If `true`, when the map component is unmounted, instead of calling `remove` on the Mapbox map instance, save it for later reuse.
+This will avoid repeatedly creating new Mapbox map instances if possible.

+Applications that frequently mount and unmount maps may try this prop to help work around a mapbox-gl resource leak issue that can lead to a browser crash in certain situations.

 ##### `onLoad` {Function} - default: `no-op function`
 A callback run when the map emits a `load` event.
 [Mapbox docs](https://www.mapbox.com/mapbox-gl-js/api#map.event:load)